page_title_detailed

 mTOR inhibitors work to slow or stop the protein mTOR’s role in the growth of cancer cells.
 Everolimus (Afinitor) is the mTOR inhibitor that is FDA approved to treat hormone receptor-positive, HER2-negative metastatic breast cancer.
 Everolimus is taken as a daily pill.
 Common side effects include cough, diarrhea, infection, mouth sores, and weakness.

-PI3K (phosphatidylinositol-3 kinase) is a family of enzymes that sends signals that affect cell growth.
-Alpelisib (Piqray) is approved to treat hormone receptor-positive, HER2-negative metastatic breast cancer in postmenopausal women and in men whose cancers test positive for the PIK3CA mutation.
+• Alpelisib (Piqray) is approved to treat hormone receptor-positive, HER2-negative metastatic breast cancer in postmenopausal women and in men that tests positive for a PIK3CA mutation.
 It is taken as a daily pill.
 Possible side effects include skin rash, mouth sores, weight loss, fatigue, hair loss, and nausea and vomiting.
 Alpelisib can also be given to premenopausal women.

 Chemotherapy